Find a Partner

 Closing Disclosure

-This new form combines and replaces the HUD‑1 and final Truth in Lending (TIL) disclosure.
+This new form combines and replaces the HUD‑1 and final Truth in Lending(TIL) disclosure.
 A Lender is required to provide the Closing Disclosure to the borrower no later than three business days before loan closing.
 This form is a statement of final loan terms, projected payments and closing costs.
 Compare this document with your Loan Estimate.

 Down Payment

 The difference between the mortgage and the lower of the purchase price or appraisal.
 The minimum down payment is three and a half (3.5%) percent on most loans.
-Private mortgage insurance is required for a down payment that is less than 20 percent.
+Private mortgage insurance is required for a down payment less than 20 percent.

 Earnest Money